maiabe/fitjourney/README.md

 - Posts sorted by the newest ones

 --- **Progress** ---
-- Workout Log page to allow users to enter an activity log with date, title, description, image, createdAt, owner, activityDurationHours, activityDurationMinutes information.
+- Workout Log page to allow users to enter an activity log with the date, title, description, image, createdAt, owner, activityDurationHours, and activityDurationMinutes information.
   - This is an update from the journal post (Forum) page we previously had.
 With the update, it reflects the actual workout activity log more instead of calling it a Forum page.
   - Ability to delete posts
-  - Comment feature is removed since it is irrelevant for the workout log page
+  - Comment feature is removed since it is irrelevant to the workout log page
   - Retrieval of Workout log sorted in order of date created
 - Basic dashboard page